|

 States (at the time a controversial decision in a

-Britain preparing for war).
-Auden settled in New York and Isherwood
+Britain facing the possibility of war).
+Auden settled in New

-travelled on to Los Angeles.
-In 1946 they both became US citizens.
+York and Isherwood travelled on to Los Angeles.
+They both became

 |